blazium-engine/blazium-docs/tutorials/animation/animation_tree.rst

 The most common way to use ``AnimationTree`` is in a 3D scene.
 When importing your scenes from a 3D exchange format, they will usually come with animations built-in (either multiple ones or split from a large one on import).
-At the end, the imported Godot scene will contain the animations in a ``AnimationPlayer`` node.
+At the end, the imported Blazium scene will contain the animations in a ``AnimationPlayer`` node.

-As you rarely use imported scenes directly in Godot (they are either instantiated or inherited from), you can place the ``AnimationTree`` node in your new scene which contains the imported one.
+As you rarely use imported scenes directly in Blazium (they are either instantiated or inherited from), you can place the ``AnimationTree`` node in your new scene which contains the imported one.
 Afterwards, point the ``AnimationTree`` node to the ``AnimationPlayer`` that was created in the imported scene.

 This is how it's done in the `Third Person Shooter demo <https://github.com/godotengine/tps-demo>`_, for reference: